rstgroup/active_i18n/README.md

 )
 ```

-*store*:  sets translation store (in this example redis database)
+**store**:  sets translation store (in this example redis database - required)
-*except*: removes some of the keys from the sidebar (optional)
+**except**: removes some of the keys from the sidebar menu (optional)

 If you are using redis you also will need to run the redis server `redis-server` in console

 ##### 3. define languages to translate

-now having everything set up you could narrow the list of available languages (if not your users will see in selectboxes list of all available locales) and select base locale.
-You could do this in application.rb
+now having everything set up you could narrow the list of available languages and select base locale (if you don't - your users will see in selectboxes list of all available locales).
+You will do this in application.rb

 ```ruby
 config.i18n.default_locale = :en